Welcome to the Cunard Famous Liners Archive

-175 years ago, in 1840, Sir Samuel Cunard set sail aboard Britannia and founded the great transatlantic steamship service.
+In 1840, Sir Samuel Cunard set sail aboard Britannia, bound for North America.
+With this, he founded the first regularly scheduled transatlantic steamship service.

 Since that date, there have been hundreds of ships owned and operated by the Cunard Line.
-From the small paddle steamers to the magnificence of the Queens, Cunard Line has operated a vast array of ships over 175 years.
+From the early paddle steamers, to the giant of the Queens, Cunard Line has operated a vast array of ships in an almost 18 decade history.

 Please select a time period using the menu on the left.
 From there you will be able to select a ship and learn more about its history.